rhildreth/Cottontown/README.md

 * Accessibility for vision impaired
 * Launch screen
 * Add additional tour stops and content to existing stops
-* Remove Reveal Framework when debugging is complete
 * Run Instruments to check CPU and memory usage
 * Test functions in Airplane mode